 Location: Guild Room, Scott Hall 3, Small Lounge

 Please join us as we practice the Habit of Stillness and journey into our heart of hearts: a place so intimate that it is where "the eye with which we see God is the eye with which God sees us."
-Together we will unwind... (more)
+Together we... (more)

 Location: Learning Center 4, Learning Center 5